sourcegraph/sourcegraph-public-snapshot/internal/database/schema.codeinsights.md

 **id**: The metadata ID.

-**metadata**: Metadata about some event, this can be any arbitrary JSON emtadata which will be returned when querying events, and can be filtered on and grouped using jsonb operators ?, ?&, ?|, and @>.
+**metadata**: Metadata about some event, this can be any arbitrary JSON emtadata which will be returned when querying events, and can be filtered on and grouped using jsonb operators ?, ?&amp;, ?|, and @&gt;.
 This should be small data only.

 # Table "public.migration_logs"
 ```